pmenage/volunteering-app/README.md

 ## Running

 This is a static website, there is no build step.
-To see the page, open the [index.html](https://pmenage.github.io/volunteering-app/) file in a browser.
+To see the page, open the <a href="https://pmenage.github.io/volunteering-app/" target="_blank">index.html</a> file in a browser.

 ## Frameworks and libraries